uunlu/bojanv91.github.io/Snow/_posts/2016-05-26-feature-folders-structure-in-asp-net.md

 # Configuration

-To make this work in ASP.NET MVC, the default Razor view engine should be replaced with one that makes the distincion of feature folders.
+To make this work in ASP.NET MVC, the default Razor view engine should be altered with one that makes the distincion of feature folders.

     public class Global : HttpApplication
     {